Risk check

 Where it applies

 Every major platform ComplyAds checks — Amazon, eBay, Etsy, Walmart, TikTok Shop, Meta, Shopify — has a published policy on this, on top of the advertising law above.
-ComplyAds screens against EU UCPD / greenwashing rules · UK CMA Green Claims Code · CA Competition Act · AU ACL · US FTC Green Guides.
+ComplyAds screens against EU UCPD / Empowering Consumers Directive (2024/825, applies from 27 Sept 2026) · UK CMA Green Claims Code · CA Competition Act (Bill C-59 greenwashing provisions) · AU ACL · US FTC Green Guides.

 Flags, not verdicts.
 ComplyAds is an informational risk check, not legal advice.
 A flag is a prompt to look more closely, not proof of a breach — genuine, substantiated claims are fine.
 For anything borderline, get professional advice before you publish.